The-Marcy-Lab-School-Assignments/full-stack-project-remix-evu725/README.md

 title       TEXT NOT NULL
 is_complete BOOLEAN DEFAULT FALSE user_id     INTEGER REFERENCES users(user_id) ON DELETE CASCADE

+memos
+─────────────────────────────
+memo_id  SERIAL PRIMARY KEY
+description TEXT NOT NULL
+is_public   BOOLEAN DEFAULT FALSE user_id     INTEGER REFERENCES users(user_id) ON DELETE CASCADE
 ```

-A user has many todos.
-Deleting a user cascades to delete all of their todos.
+A user has many capsules.
+Deleting a user cascades to delete all of their capsules.

 ## API Contract